Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 Starting at 7th level, when you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 # Smoke and Mirrors
-Starting at 9th level, you learn the following magic trick.
+Starting at 9th level, you learn the following magic tricks.

+**Fire Play.** You can replace one of your attacks with a burst of flame on a creature within 5 feet of you.
+Expend a number of Trickery dice equal up to your Charisma modifier (minimum of 1), rolling them.
+The target must make a Dexterity saving throw.
+On failure, it takes fire damage equal to the total rolled and starts burning.
+On success, it only takes half damage.

 **Smoke Cloud.** As a bonus action, you can expend a Trickery die, rolling it.
 You create an X-foot-radius sphere of harmless smoke centered on you, where X is the number rolled times 5.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts until the end of your next turn or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.